-If you know you'll have to pay for a lot of NHS prescriptions, it may be cheaper to buy a PPC – effectively a prescription "season ticket".
+If you know you'll have to pay for a lot of NHS prescriptions, it may be cheaper to buy a prescription prepayment certificate (PPC) – effectively a prescription "season ticket".

-But this doesn't include other health costs, such as the provision of wigs and fabric supports, which are only provided through the hospital service.
+But it does not cover the cost of other health items, such as the provision of wigs and fabric supports, which are only provided through the hospital service.

 There are 2 PPC options to choose from:

-- a 3-month PPC costs £29.65 and will save you money if you need more than 3 prescribed items in 3 months
+- The 3-month PPC costs £29.65 and will save you money if you need more than 3 prescribed items in 3 months

-- a 12-month PPC costs £105.90 and will save you money if you need more than 11 prescribed items in a year
+- The 12-month PPC costs £105.90 and will save you money if you need more than 11 prescribed items in a year